vinceimbat/vinceimbat/content/thoughts/shinichiro imaoka.md

 ---
 # Emerson's influence

-Imaoka was called the [[thoughts/ralph waldo emerson|Emerson]] of Japan as he championed the [[free religion]] idea that Emerson espoused.
+Imaoka was called the [[thoughts/ralph waldo emerson|Emerson]] of Japan as he championed the [[jiyu shukyo]] idea that Emerson espoused.
 Unlike Emerson, however, Imaoka didn't wrote that much and was never really the poet-philosopher that Emerson was.

 From Imaoka's own words:
 >Coincidentally, I was born in the year (1881) before Emerson died in 1882.
 Also, I followed in his footsteps at Harvard, and since he was a Unitarian and my great teacher of free religion, I feel a great responsibility in accepting his spiritual legacy.